July 25, 2023

 The solid lines represent an average of the dot readings.

 When the lines are below 1.0 that is an indication that, within our sample, firms are willing to pay more to source from Vietnam or to source from both locations.
-One way to interpret the results for furniture (seafoam blue line) is that, over the past two quarters, firms have been increasingly willing to pay higher costs to source from Vietnam.
-This could be due to factories remaining closed in China.
-It is a trend we are continuing to watch.
+One way to interpret the results for furniture (seafoam blue line) is that, over the past two quarters, firms became less willing to pay higher costs to source from Vietnam in Q2 than they had been the previous quarter.
+In apparel, they became slightly more willing to do the same.
+Due to seasonality, which tends to be most apparent in Q3, we will be watching this closely.

 The figure also reveals that cost dispersion may be especially seasonal for furniture, with a strong dispersion peak in the third quarter of the past two years.
 Again, we are watching this indicator for signs of a solidifying trend.

-The Flexport SEASCI is published quarterly, with the next update - including data for Q2 ’23 - scheduled for July 2023.
+The Flexport SEASCI is published quarterly, with the next update - including data for Q3 ’23 - scheduled for October 2023.

 Please direct questions about the Flexport SEASCI to firstname.lastname@example.org.